 To access the New York State Workers’ Compensation Board click here.

 If you are injured and unsure if you would be eligible for workers’ compensation, contact the law offices of E. Stewart Jones Hacker Murphy for a free, no-obligation consultation.
-Our attorney’s are seasoned in handling worker’s compensation claims, and can meet you at any of the four regional offices located in Albany, Troy, Latham and Saratoga Springs, NY.
+Our attorney’s are seasoned in handling worker’s compensation claims, and can meet you at any of the four regional offices located in Albany, Troy, Schenectady and Saratoga Springs, NY.